Collective Bargaining at Laurentian University

 Committed to building and maintaining collaborative and collegial relationships with all its students, faculty and staff, and the unions that represent them.

-Even when a ‘no board report’ is filed, it is common for the parties to continue to negotiate up until any strike deadline.
-The filing of a ‘no board report’ does not mean that a strike or labour disruption will take place.
+This is a common step in the negotiation process, aimed at providing the bargaining team with greater leverage in negotiations.
+Even when a “no board report” is filed, it is common for the parties to continue to negotiate up until any strike deadline.
+The filing of a “no board report” does not mean that a strike or labour disruption will take place.

 Frequently Asked Questions (FAQ)